 Keeping track of an organisation's strategic performance matters.
-Most organisations have a strategy, and most use formal or informal methods to monitor how well their work to implement their strategy is going.
+Most organisations have a strategy, and use formal or informal methods to monitor how well their work to implement the strategy is going.
 In this work to monitor strategic performance, one framework has come to dominate: the Balanced Scorecard.

-Read on for short 'in one hundred word' summaries supported by in-depth answers for the following topics:
+Read on for 'one hundred word' summaries supported by in-depth answers for the following topics:

 We really hope that you find this page useful.
 If you think we have missed something out, anything is unclear, or you have questions that are not answered, please let us know via our contact-us page.
 We value your feedback, and would look forward to addressing any un-answered questions directly with you.

 The Balanced Scorecard is a concise summary of an organisation's performance against its strategic (and sometimes operational) goals, and is used by the organisation's managers to monitor the progress being made towards these goals.

 A well designed Balanced Scorecard comprises fewer than 25 measures, of which about one third will be financial in nature.
 To be effective a Balanced Scorecard needs to be reported and reviewed at least four times a year.
 Usually each measure in the report is compared against a target value: it is the reaction to any performance anomalies observed in this way that improves strategic performance in future periods.